nuxt-one/one-docs/README.md

-# Nuxt One Docs
+# Docs

-This is the documentation for [Nuxt One](https://github.com/easy-temps/nuxt-one).
+This is the documentation for [Nuxt One](https://github.com/nuxt-one/nuxt-one).

 ## Setup